HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Bionic Quadruped Robot
+  - Industrial Internet of Things
+  - Bluetooth Low Energy (BLE)
+  - IoT privacy and security
   - Applied Machine Learning
-  - Industrial Internet of Things

 # Education to show in About widget
 education: